Embedded contact homology of prequantization bundles: Introduction

 is the derivative of the $S^1$-action of the bundle.
 Since the Euler class of $Y$ is $-\frac{1}{2\pi}[\omega]$, the connection can be chosen such that its curvature is

 see \cite[Thm.
 2.7.4]{intro}.
 The 1-form

 is a contact form on $Y$ and satisfies $d\lambda = \fp^*\omega$.
 Since $\lambda$ is $S^1$-invariant and $\lambda(X) = 1$, the Reeb vector field associated to $\lambda$ is $R:=X$, and all Reeb orbits are degenerate and have period $2\pi$.
 This contact manifold $(Y,\lambda)$ is called the \emph{prequantization bundle} of $(\Sigma_g, \omega)$, and the construction can be generalized to a symplectic base of arbitrary dimension.
 The Hopf fibration is an example of a prequantization bundle of Euler class -1 over the sphere, while the lens space $L(|e|,1)$ is an example of a prequantization bundle of arbitrary negative Euler class $e$ over the sphere.
-Our main result is the following computation of the ECH of prequantization bundles.